 How to hard boil an egg

-We have found that the best way to boil eggs is to place them in a sauce pot and cover them with water which is about the same temperature as the eggs.
+We have found that the best way to boil eggs is to place them in a pot and cover them with water which is about the same temperature as the eggs.
 So, if your eggs comes straight out of the refrigerator, use cold water.
 If your eggs are at room temperature, use room temperature water.
 Bring the water and eggs to a boil, and then reduce the heat to medium and allow them to cook, uncovered, for 10 minutes.
-Remove the pot from heat, remove the eggs from the hot water and rinse them under cold water until you can handle them to remove the shell.
-Alternatively, after they have cooled, label them “boiled” using a pencil to write on the shell and keep them in the refrigerator for a few days.
+Remove the pot from the heat, remove the eggs from the hot water, and rinse them under cold water until you can handle them to enough to remove the shell.
+Alternatively, after they have cooled, label them “boiled” (using a pencil to write on the shell) and keep them in the refrigerator for a few days.

 Mia Kouppa: Greek style hard boiled eggs

 - pinch of pepper